antoniotejada/Trilium-FindWidget/README.md

   - F3/enter shift+f3/shift+enter to go to the next/prev occurrence
   - esc or click on note to end the search and go back to the note
 - Doesn't work on readonly notes, no firm plans to make it work there.
+- Tested on Trilium Desktop 0.50.3

+## Installation
+- Create a code note of type JS Frontend with the contents of FindWidget.js
+- Set the owned attributes (alt-a) to #widget
+- Set the owned attributes of any note you don't want to enable finding to #noFindWidget
+- Disable Ctrl+f shorcut in Trilium options
-- Enable debugging setting the label #debug on the script code note.
+- Debugging output can be enabled setting the label #debug on the script code note.
-- Disable the script on a note by setting the label #noFindWidget.

 ## Todo
 - Refactoring, code cleanup